2008 United States presidential election in Tennessee

-The 2008 United States presidential election in Tennessee took place on November 4, 2008, and was part of the 2008 United States presidential election.
-Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.
+The 2008 United States presidential election in Tennessee was held on November 4, 2008, and was part of the 2008 United States presidential election.
+Voters chose 11 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Republican John McCain defeated Democrat Barack Obama in the state by 15 percentage points.
 Prior to the election, 17 news organizations had correctly predicted that McCain would easily carry the state, and virtually all polling indicated the same.
 Most news organizations called Tennessee for McCain immediately after the polls closed.
 McCain slightly improved upon George W. Bush's performance in 2004, despite the nation as a whole trending significantly Democratic in 2008.
 This was the first time since 1960 that Tennessee did not back the overall winning candidate in a presidential election.
+Furthermore, this was the first time it voted differently from swing state Ohio since 1944, and the first time it voted Republican while that state voted Democratic.